 Remember to cite LawCareers.Net on your application form if you apply to Higgs LLP.

 Applications for the training contract are accepted via our online application form only.This can be found on the website.
 Please see the website for deadline details.
-We recruit up to two years in advance.
+We currently recruit up to one year in advance.

 How to applywww.higgsllp.co.uk